southsidedean/using-kubectl-generate-yaml-manifests/README.md

     app: my-nginx-deployment
 ```

-Now that you have a manifest, you're ready to create your Service.
+Now that you have a Service manifest, you're ready to create your Service.

 Create the `my-nginx-service` Service from the manifest file:
 ```bash